jwodder/doapi/docs/library/intro.rst

     Document `.doapi_manager`, dict/mapping methods, and conversion to a dict

+    Document that you can copy a Resource object by passing it to the constructor for its class?

 Instances of classes representing DigitalOcean API resources — i.e., `Account`, `Action`, `BackupWindow`, `Domain`, `DomainRecord`, `Droplet`, `FloatingIP`, `Image`, `Kernel`, `NetworkInterface`, `Networks`, `Region`, `SSHKey`, and